OliverStone01/Try-Hack-Me/personal-notes/pre-security/how-the-web-works/how-websites-work.md

 ### Task 2 - HTML

 Websites are primarily created using the following:
-- HTML to build websites and define their structures
+- **HTML** - Used to build the website structure and elements.
-- CSS to make websites look pretty by adding styling options
+- **CSS** - Used to add styling to the site like background colours and other element styles.
-- JavaScript to implement complex features on pages using interactivity
+- **JavaScript** - Used to implement iteractive elements and add funtionality to the website.

 HTML = HyperText Markup Language